tlswg/draft-ietf-tls-esni/id/draft-rescorla-tls-esni.md

-IANA is requested to create an entry in the DNS Underscore Global Scoped Entry Registry (defined in {{!I-D.ietf-dnsop-attrleaf}}) with the "RR Type" column value being set to "TXT", the "_NODE NAME" column value being set to "_esni", and the "Reference" column value being set to this document.
+IANA is requested to create an entry in the DNS Underscore Global Scoped Entry Registry (defined in {{!I-D.ietf-dnsop-attrleaf}}) with the "RR Type" column value being set to "ESNI", the "_NODE NAME" column value being set to "_esni", and the "Reference" column value being set to this document.

+## Update of the Resource Record (RR) TYPEs Registry

+IANA is requested to create an entry, ESNI(0xff9f), in the existing registry for Resource Record (RR) TYPEs (defined in {{!BCP42}}) with "Meaning" column value being set to "Encrypted SNI".

 --- back